lambda-dom/weidu_library/weidu_library/docs/libraries/symbols.md

 Deprecates spell `symbol` by replacing it with `symbol_DEPRECATED`.
 The spell resource is left untouched.

 note(s):
 * This function makes the spell `symbol` unavailable so any code that relies on its existence will fail.
-It also has the potential to break the injectivity rule as the underlying spell resource is now "free" for the taking.
+It also has the potential to break the injectivity rule as the underlying spell resource is now free.

 `assign_spell_symbol_hole INT_VAR level id STR_VAR symbol type`